JohannesKonings/JohannesKonings.github.io/_posts/2020-12-19-aws_billing_metrics_grafana_cloud_and_terraform.md

 Put the API key into the .env file.

+# Usage of the env file

+Before the creation of the S3 Backend and the deployment run the command `source .env`.

 # Terraform AWS S3 backend

 This setup so far works for the first deployment.
 Changes and a redeployment lead to an error because the resource already exists.